inevibitable/brain-teaser/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Step 1

-cd into the /src/ folder and build the docker container with:
+Installing is simple.
+Simply cd into the /src/ folder and build the docker container with:

 ```bash
 > docker build -t brain-teaser .
 ```

-then, if nothing went wrong, run the container with
+Then, if nothing went wrong, run the container with

 ```bash
 > docker run -p localhost:{your-favorite-unused-port}:5000/tcp brain-teaser